uclamii/CRRT/Documentation.md

 # Project Documentation

 Everything can be triggered from `main.py` and can be adjusted in `options.yml`.
+If you want to do a rolling window analysis, execute `python scripts/rolling_window_analysis.py`.
 Hyperparameter tuning is via optuna, the grid desired can be found in `module_code/exp/utils.py`.
 Experiment tracking is via mlflow, optuna trials are numbered starting from 0.